SiddharthMundra/siddharthmundra.github.io/README.md

 ### 2. Software Development Intern - Cumulus Systems, Hitachi India
 - Started the development of a program in C to analyze log reports and find errors in the Measure Analyze Recommend Solve tool, a powerful technology platform with a high-performance analytics engine
 - Regularly met and coordinated with the team for constant feedback and to add additional features

-### 3. Unmanned Aircraft Systems (Sotware Team Member)
-- Supported the team that programmed the code for ‘path-planning’, an activity that determines the path of an aircraft while airborne, using Python and Linux
 -
 ### 4. Web Developer Intern - Pivotal Design
 - Administered 3 cross functional teams comprising of 20 interns’ members from design ideation to final design testing